Last Updated on March 16, 2026 by AcePhysio

 Pre-surgical physiotherapy is never a generic program.
 Each plan is designed to match the individual’s health status, surgery type, and recovery goals.
 Key factors that guide customization include:

-- Type of Surgery: The specific procedure—such as a joint replacement, ligament repair, or spinal operation—determines which areas of the body need to be strengthened or stabilized.
+- Type of Surgery: The specific procedure—whether it involves joint replacement, ligament repair, or spinal intervention—provides insight into which areas of the body may need support or reinforcement.

 - Baseline Physical Condition: The physiotherapist will assess your mobility, flexibility, and strength to identify areas of concern and ensure exercises are appropriate for your current level.